4 Fall Foliage Getaways That Are an Easy Drive From the Main Line Area

 - Partner Content -

 Most people are familiar with the Shakers through the handsome utilitarian furniture they built.
-Established in 1780s and active until the 1950s, Hancock Shaker Village offers a deeper view of how this humble community lived and worked in their quest to create a heaven on earth.
+Established in the 1780s and active until the 1950s, Hancock Shaker Village offers a deeper view of how this humble community lived and worked in their quest to create a heaven on earth.
 1843 W. Housatonic St., Pittsfield, (413) 443-0188, hancockshakervillage.org

 Jim Thorpe, Pennsylvania